OctHe/octhe.github.io/_posts/2020-09-20-linux-kernel-compiling.md

 It is hard to obtain all the packets manually.
 Fortunately, we can get the information from both the [Linux kernel documentations](https://www.kernel.org/doc/html/latest/kbuild/kbuild.html) and the Ubuntu [BuildYourOwnKernel wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel).
 In summary, all these packets from *apt*.
-I have follow the [Ubuntu wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel), and run the following command
+I have followed the [Ubuntu wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel), and run the following command
 ```
 sudo apt-get build-dep linux linux-image-$(uname -r)